Biogen (BIIB) Gets a Buy Rating from Canaccord Genuity

-Biogen has an analyst consensus of Moderate Buy, with a price target consensus of $345.52, implying a 2.0% upside from current levels.
+The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Biogen with a $332.16 average price target, implying a 13.1% upside from current levels.
 In a report issued on April 16, Oppenheimer also maintained a Buy rating on the stock with a $390.00 price target.

 See today’s analyst top recommended stocks >>